spon7ge/NBA-Project-v2/README.md

 - View detailed statistics for individual players and teams.
 - Compare player and team statistics side by side.
 - Filter statistics by season, game type, and other criteria.
+# Contact
+Contact
+If you have any questions, feedback, or suggestions, please contact us at alexgonzo97@outlook.com or open an issue.